London NHS drone delivery

 What are you transporting?

-We will be transporting urgent blood samples, supporting tests for patients with conditions like bleeding control disorders or transplant patients, among others.
-As the trial develops, we will explore flying a broader range of pathology items, medicines and supplies.
+We are transporting urgent blood samples, supporting tests for patients with conditions like bleeding control disorders or transplant patients, among others.
+After positive progress over the first six months, we are now exploring flying a broader range of pathology items, medicines and supplies.

 When will the trial take place?